remla2025-team9/operation/docs/continious_experimentation.md

 - A maximum of 4 weeks have elapsed since the experiment start date, ensuring timely decision-making regardless of traffic volume

 ### Evaluation Framework and Success Criteria
-We will evaluate our primary hypothesis (H1) using specific quantitative thresholds:
+We will evaluate our primary hypothesis (H1) using specific quantitative thresholds.
+These thresholds can all be obtained from the Grafana dashboard, described in section 9:

 1. **Primary Metric - Correction Rate:**
    - We will accept H1 if the correction rate in the canary version increases by at least 10% compared to the stable version